Get In Touch

 Career Outcomes

-On successful completion of this course, students will demonstrate mastery of current theoretical principles and research outcoes in their major area of study to:
+On successful completion of this course, students will demonstrate mastery of current theoretical principles and research outcomes in their major area of study to:

 • analyse complex real-world situations to identify opportunities for the application of advanced technological approaches that can transform existing organisations and support entrepreneurial business ventures;